 Athletes who work and play outside — runners, golfers, cyclists — appreciate polarized lenses in particular.
 However, not all sports sunglasses include polarized lenses.
 If this feature is important to you, check the specs before investing in a new pair of sports eyewear.

 A. Ideally, the pair of sunglasses you buy will be extremely durable and capable of withstanding all types of abuse.
-Lots of high-end sports sunglasses come with some sort of warranty to help allay consumer fears about breakage.
-If you’re concerned, look for a manufacturer that stands by its lens and frame quality with a warranty.
+Lots of high-end sports sunglasses come with some sort of manufacturer protection to help allay consumer fears about breakage.
+If you’re concerned, look for a manufacturer that stands by its lens and frame quality.

 A. Some sports sunglass frames can accommodate prescription lenses.
 For example, EyeLove offers several frame designs that will do this.
 But not all manufacturer models do, so be sure to read the fine print on any pair of shades you buy if this is your goal.